BIGINT

 BIGINT ZEROFILL

-While Xpand accepts the BIGINT ZEROFILL type on table create, the qualifier is silently dropped.
+While Xpand accepts the BIGINT ZEROFILL type on table create, the qualifier is ignored and silently dropped:

 CREATE TABLE bigint_zerofill_example (